 2016-2019 Jasha Trompf graduated in 2015 from the University of Sydney with a Bachelor of Medical Science, First Class Honours and the University Medal in Cell Pathology.
-Jasha is the first recipient of the James Fairfax Oxford Australia Clarendon Scholarship and will be working towards a DPhil in Medical sciences.
-He is now based at the Radcliffe Departement of Medicine.
+Jasha is the first recipient of the James Fairfax Oxford Australia Clarendon Scholarship and is completing a DPhil in Medical sciences, based at the Radcliffe Department of Medicine.
 Jasha has been a volunteer crisis counselor and played football for Sydney University.
 He also enjoys hiking.

-Current Brasenose College - Oxford Australia Clarendon Scholar
+Current Brasenose College - Oxford Australia Clarendon Scholars